S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/structural-patterns/open-domain.png)

-**Intentionally account for a domain by invitation rather than assignment and request those invited to contribute when they can.**
+**Intentionally account for a domain by invitation rather than assignment and request that those invited contribute when they can.**

 The delegator of the open domain clarifies:

 - the primary driver, key responsibilities and constraints of the open domain
 - who is invited to contribute to the open domain
 - constraints relating to the delegator’s participation in the open domain’s governance

+---

+## Open Domain (…)

 Depending on the constraints set by the delegator, contributors may only organize and do work, or take part in governance as well.